SuhailAli1999/todo-app/README.md

 # Todo app

-Features
+# Features
--Add new todos to the list
+- Add new todos to the list
--Mark todos as complete
+- Mark todos as complete
--Delete todos from the list
+- Delete todos from the list
--Filter by all/active/complete todos
+- Filter by all/active/complete todos
--Clear all completed todos
+- Clear all completed todos
--Toggle light and dark mode
+- Toggle light and dark mode
--Drag and drop to reorder items on the list *COMING SOON
+- Drag and drop to reorder items on the list *COMING SOON
+# Demo Prefo